Premium English Grammar

 Grammar to help users and learners of English who (like you) are in pursuit of

 This comprehensive grammar guide goes over each grammar-related topic with a fine-tooth comb, rather than scratching the surface.
 This book is a one-stop source for the grammar needs of many – students and teachers alike.
-Whether you are a college student struggling with poor grades in English or you are teacher in need of a fool proof textbook for your grammar class?
-Premium English Grammar is designed to help you achieve your
+Whether you are a college student struggling with poor grades in English or you are teacher in need of a fool proof textbook for your grammar class, Premium English Grammar is designed to help you achieve your grammar teaching/learning goal.

 PRAISE FOR PREMIUM ENGLISH GRAMMAR